objectionary/eo-lsp-server/README.md

 to your built server executable
 (use `server-linux` on Linux or `server-win.exe` on Windows).

-### EO Syntax Highlighting

-For basic syntax highlighting, you'll need to create an EO syntax definition file:
+Then, create an EO syntax definition file in `Packages/User/EO.sublime-syntax`:

-1. Create a new file in Sublime Text

-1. Save it as `EO.sublime-syntax` in your Sublime Text `Packages/User` directory:

-* On macOS: `~/Library/Application Support/Sublime Text/Packages/User/`
-* On Linux: `~/.config/sublime-text/Packages/User/`
-* On Windows: `%APPDATA%\Sublime Text\Packages\User\`

-1. Add the following basic syntax definition in YAML:

 ```yaml
 name: EO